 NOTE Applications are not required to use these style-linked mappings when implementing text formatting user interfaces.
 This data can be provided in a font for the benefit of applications that choose to do so.
 If a given application does not apply such style mappings for the given axis, then the linkedValue field is ignored.

 Axis value table, format 4

+Axis value table format 4 has the following structure.